kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 B. The subject moved during the scan
 C. The phase is bounded to certain values
 D. Fast switching gradient introduced extra phase
+E. I don't know.
+I'm here to learn some fMRI analysis so just show me the answer

 [Answer]()